 Below is great short documentary on the history of Ethiopian coffee.

-After the farmers provide us with incredible green coffee beans, the highest quality arabica from along the equatorial belt, our Master Coffee Roaster and his apprentice then roast the green coffee beans to "Cup Perfection".
-The roasters work closely to blend the green coffee beans in small batches and then hand roast the small batches throughout the day.
-Our #Roastery smells like heaven on a regular basis.
-We find that customers will drive past our #Roastery on US Route 101, smell the roast, and then pull off the highway and track us down through Yelp.
+We purchase these incredible green coffee beans from Ethiopian coffee farmers.
+The Ethiopian coffee farmers provide us with the highest quality arabica from along the equatorial belt.
+Our Master Coffee Roaster, John Weaver, and his apprentices then roast the green coffee beans to "Cup Perfection".
+The coffee roasters work closely to blend the green coffee beans in small batches and then hand roast the small batches of green coffee beans throughout the day.
+Our Coffee Roastery smells like heaven on a regular basis.
+We find that customers will actually drive past our Coffee Roastery on US Route 101, smell the roast, and then pull off the highway and track us down through Yelp.